 - A section dedicated NPM + NPM scripts

 - How to perform code & security reviews

-If you spend even a few minutes on this site or on the RealToughCandy YouTube channel, you’ll see what I think of Andrei as an instructor.
+If you spend even a few minutes on this site or on the RealToughCandy YouTube channel, you’ll see what we think of Andrei as an instructor.